fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

 ```
 SELECT `user_id` FROM `table_users` WHERE user_id = :primaryId LIMIT 1
 ```
 where `primaryId` placeholder will be replace with actual data being validated.
+Read [Working with Database](/database) for more information.

 ### TAlwaysPassValidator